immuno-informatics/carmen-analysis/README.md

 The `data/to-be-published/umap-reducer-main.pickle` file contains a serialized Python object that represents a UMAP model (from the `umap-learn` package) trained on position-specific scoring matrices calculated for peptides from samples clustered by [GibbsCluster](https://services.healthtech.dtu.dk/services/GibbsCluster-2.0).

+### Amino Acids Combinations in Peptides

+The `data/to-be-published/aa-combinations` directory contains a set of comma-separated table files named `aa-combinations-9aa-X.csv`, where `X` is the number of sequence positions taken into account (1 to 8).
+Each file describes specific sets of position numbers within peptide sequences&mdash;what amino acids can be found on given positions and which peptides contain the given combination.
+Key columns: **Positions** with **Amino_acids**.

+The table columns are as follows:

+- **Positions**

+  Semicolon-separated list of amino acid position numbers within peptide sequences.

+- **Amino_acids**

+  Semicolon-separated list of amino acids (the order corresponds to the **Positions** column).

+- **Peptides**

+  Semicolon-separated list of peptides.

 ## Citing This Work

 Please cite the described work and relevant paper as: